tssp/protoc-gen-uml/README.md

 When dealing with protocol buffers in your project, it is often quite difficult to get a proper overview - or better the essence of the data model, especially when you have many types.
 I am not an UML evangelist, but at least for data models it seems to be a very valuable tool (though there may be other valuable areas).
-Loosely based on "a picture is worth than a thousand words" I strongly believe a generated class diagram for your proto messages and enums (services are not yet supported) allows you and your clients a faster understanding of your model.
+Loosely based on "a picture is worth more than a thousand words" I strongly believe a generated class diagram for your proto messages and enums (services are not yet supported) allows you and your clients a faster understanding of your model.

 The basic idea of protoc-gen-uml is to plugin into `protoc` and generate a new representation that can be understood by different UML tools, such as PlantUML.